Joker (2019 film): Plot

-A clown and aspiring stand-up comedian Arthur Fleck lives with his mother, Penny, in crime-ridden Gotham City.
-Arthur suffers from a neurological disorder that causes him to have random, uncontrollable laughing fits, requiring medication for which he depends on social services.
-After Arthur is attacked by juvenile delinquents, his co-worker Randall gives him a revolver for self-defense.
-Arthur pursues a relationship with his neighbor, single mother Sophie, and invites her to see his routine at a comedy club.
+In 1981, Arthur Fleck is a party clown and aspiring stand-up comedian who lives with his mother, Penny, in a crime- and recession-ridden Gotham City.
+He suffers from a neurological disorder that causes him to have random, uncontrollable laughing fits, requiring medication he depends on social services to obtain.
+After Arthur is attacked by street youths while on the job, his co-worker Randall gives him a revolver to defend himself.
+Arthur pursues a relationship with his neighbor, single mother Sophie Dumond, and invites her to see his routine at a comedy club.

-Arthur is fired from his job at a children's hospital when he accidentally exposes the gun despite his explanation that it was given to him by Randall, who denies this.
-While riding home on the subway still wearing his clown makeup, Arthur is mocked and beaten by drunk businessmen from Wayne Investments; he fatally shoots two of them in self-defense and murders the third as he attempts to flee.
-The killings are condemned by their employer, billionaire mayoral candidate Thomas Wayne.
-Protesters begin donning clown masks in Arthur's image.
-Budget cuts shut down the social service program, leaving Arthur without his medication.
+Arthur accidentally drops his gun while performing at a children's hospital, leading to his firing.
+While riding home on the subway and still wearing his clown make-up, he is mocked and assaulted by three drunk businessmen from Wayne Investments.
+He fatally shoots two of them in self-defense and murders the third as he attempts to flee.
+Their employer, billionaire mayoral candidate Thomas Wayne, condemns the killings, but supporters begin sporting clown masks in Arthur's image.
+Budget cuts shut down the social services program, leaving Arthur without his medication.

-Sophie attends Arthur's stand-up routine, which goes poorly; he laughs uncontrollably, and his jokes fall flat.
-Arthur intercepts a letter from Penny to Thomas, alleging that he is Thomas' illegitimate son, and berates his mother for hiding the truth.
+Sophie attends Arthur's stand-up routine, which fails due to his disorder and his jokes falling flat.
+Arthur intercepts a letter from Penny to Thomas indicating that he is Thomas's illegitimate son, and berates his mother for hiding the truth of his parentage.
 He goes to Wayne Manor, where he meets Thomas's young son Bruce, but flees after a scuffle with family butler Alfred Pennyworth.
-Penny suffers a stroke and is hospitalized.
-Arthur's idol, popular late-night talk show host Murray Franklin, presents clips of Arthur's failed performance on his show and mocks him.
+Penny suffers a stroke after being questioned by two detectives investigating Arthur's involvement in the subway murders, and is hospitalized.
+Arthur's idol, popular late-night talk show host Murray Franklin, presents clips of Arthur's failed performance on his show and mockingly calls him a "joker", much to Arthur's distress.